jwells2525/iPXE-Server/README.md

 This Ansible Role will set up an iPXE Server that is capable of PXE booting Linux Distrobutions to a system with Legacy BIOS and UEFI.
 It is also capable of using the same instance to PXE Boot ESXi onto a UEFI System.

+This role will ONLY work with IPv4 Implementations.

 ## Defaults main.yml
 This File contains the necessary variables to set up the iPXE Server.
 Examples are used to show Exepcted Input.